xiaoliangastro/my_cbc_tools/README.md

 - Useful Constants: Combined constants that will be used frequently

 - Calculate & Show Sample Properties: Calculate & show properties of an array

 - Show Sample Differences: Show differences of different samples

 - Parameter Transformations: Combined pycbc tools to transform parameters fluently

 - Data Io: Read and write data

-- Other Utils: Other useful tookit
+- Other Utils: Other useful toolkit